 A joint home loan is a housing loan which is taken by more than one person to increase home loan eligibility and repaid with equal financial responsibility.
 Family members, including spouse, parents, siblings and/or children can be the co-applicants for the joint home loan.

-- You can enjoy higher home loan tax benefits with joint home loan.
+- You can enjoy higher home loan tax benefits with a joint home loan

 - Concession in housing loan rate for women co-applicants